-Q: Does the Gilbert Farmers Market Vendors/Farmers accept WIC/SNAP/EBT?
+Q: Do the Gilbert Farmers Market Vendors/Farmers accept WIC/SNAP/EBT?

 A: We currently do not have any vendors that accept WIC/SNAP/EBT Payments at this time.

 Q: Can I purchase Organic Produce at the Gilbert Farmers Market?

 A: Yes, most of our current Farmers are ‘Organically Certified’ or ‘Certified Naturally Grown”.
 All of our Growers and Farmers are chemical and pesticide free.